 Side note: One of the chief difficulties of enlarging the presence of behavioral science in business is the tendency toward secrecy.
 Governments, including both the US and UK, have behavioral science teams that are transparent about their process and success.
 Yet business lag behinds.
 At Microsoft, we discussed my hiring but never noted that Bing in the Classroom was a direct result of a behavioral science experiment.
 If we want to close the gap, we need to do so in public.
 So if there are other behavioral scientists willing to contribute case studies to a followup post, send me a note.

 Editors: This post would not be possible without the input of both other behavioral scientists and businesspeople, all of whom I am lucky to count as friends.
-Thanks to my wife Stefanie Sugar and Dominic Price, William Leach, Kevin Brilliant, Lauren Woodman, Kara Silverman, Jonah Berger, Adam Grant, Om Marwah, Steve Wendel, Jeff Helzner, Josh Wright, Michael Butera, Val Tsanev, Charlotte Blank, Dan Storms, Erik Johnson, Avi Karnani, Bill Cromie, Carson Miller, Andres Glusman, Michael Norton, and Kelly Peters.
+Thanks to Stefanie Sugar and Dominic Price, William Leach, Kevin Brilliant, Lauren Woodman, Kara Silverman, Jonah Berger, Adam Grant, Om Marwah, Steve Wendel, Jeff Helzner, Josh Wright, Michael Butera, Val Tsanev, Charlotte Blank, Dan Storms, Erik Johnson, Avi Karnani, Bill Cromie, Carson Miller, Andres Glusman, Michael Norton, and Kelly Peters.